 Best Things To Do In Rio Lagartos

-The best things to do in Rio Lagartos at the top of the Yucatan Peninsula require only a love of nature and kicking back.
-This small village perched on the shores of mangrove-lined lagoon holds special appeal for bird-watchers and wildlife photographers.
+The best things to do in Rio Lagartos?
+In this tranquil village at the tip of the Yucatan Peninsula, enjoy the relaxed vibe and abundant nature This small village perched on the shores of mangrove-lined lagoon holds special appeal for bird-watchers and wildlife photographers.
 Rio Lagartos also offers an opportunity to get a glimpse into the lifestyle of a sleepy, rural fishing community.

 The Yucatan Peninsula is a draw for many because of its warmth and beaches.
 Yet there's more to the Yucatan's cultural landscape than the Riveria Maya's Caribbean coastline.
 The wetlands area of Ria Lagartos is on the northeastern tip of the Yucatan Peninsula, and along the Gulf of Mexico; Cuba is about 90 miles offshore.

 Rio Lagartos is a straight shot north from Valladolid on the two-lane route 295 and takes about 90 minutes.
-Designated as a UNESCO Biosphere Reserve in 2004, this 233-square mile ecosphere is a bird-watchers paradise and also offers an up-close view of creatures such as the Caribbean pink flamingo and the endangered Hawksbill sea turtle.
+Designated as a UNESCO Biosphere Reserve in 2004, this 233-square mile ecosphere is a bird-watchers paradise.
+It also offers an up-close view of creatures such as the Caribbean pink flamingo and the endangered Hawksbill sea turtle.

 Where to Stay in Rio Lagartos

 Here are some highly-rated hotels that cater to all budgets.